About Us >

 Are you a Church?

-Yes, technically.
-Just not a Christian church.
-We are a church since we are an organizations created for religious worship and as with all churches we are automatically 501c3 tax exempt.
+Yes.
+Just not a Christian church, or probably not like any other church you’ve been to.
+We are an organization created for religious worship and as with all churches we are 501c3 tax exempt.

 Who is in charge?

-How do you decide what events are happening and who is leading them?
+How do you decide what events are happening, who is leading them, and when?

 How do I get involved?